LLNL/zfp/docs/source/limitations.rst

 - The :ref:`C wrappers <cfp>` for |zfp|'s compressed arrays support only basic array accesses.
 There is currently no C interface for proxy references, pointers, iterators, or views.

+- The Python and Fortran bindings do not yet support compressed arrays.
+  Moreover, only a select subset of the :ref:`high-level API <hl-api>` is available via Python.